Makassy

-Alrick Kalala (born 31 July 1989) is a French singer-songwriter of Congolese origin previously playing in AS Vitré He also developed a musical career under the artistic name Makassy.
+Alrick Kalala (born 31 July 1989) is a French singer-songwriter of Congolese origin who previously played for AS Vitré.
+He also developed a musical career under the artistic name Makassy.

 He released his album Tant qu'on respire in 2015 and his EP Écartez-vous in 2017.
 He is best known in his music career for his hit single "Doucement" that made it to the Top 20 of SNEP, the French official singles chart.
-A music video of the song was also released through We Made it Entertainment.
+A music video of the song was also released through We Made It Entertainment.